Connor Wright

 • Personal injury.

-Connor is keen to accept instructions across the full range of specialist costs disputes.
+Connor is an affiliate member of the Association of Costs Lawyers.
+He accepts instructions across the full range of specialist costs disputes.
 During his pupillage, Connor gained specialist experience in costs disputes in the County Court and the Employment Tribunal.
 He was involved in detailed assessment proceedings, costs applications, and other disputes arising from points of law.

 Connor’s experience includes: